Thank you to the thought leaders who contributed to this article:

 Start by evaluating how you communicate with consumers and customers alike, making sure your brand is clear and consistent with its message, good or bad.
 Any information that’s relevant for consumers; share it, just make sure that your message is clear and remains consistent across every channel to limit confusion.
 Consumers want to know what products are in stock, when out of stock products will be available, where products are available, as well as when their order is confirmed, shipped, and delivered.

 Just like any relationship, communication builds trust.
-Throughout Covid-19 many brands faced shipping issues and delays, in order to retain customers many brands overcome shipping obstacles with great communication.
-These brands knew delivery would take longer than usual over the 2021 holiday season, so setting up and sending multiple cross-channel reminders about delivery times, giving frequent delivery and shipment updates after purchases, and staying true to brand promises by offering different ways to “gift” products when they knew it wasn’t able to be delivered by Christmas day, ensured brands were able to keep happy customers.
+The Nugget kids play couch is a good example of a brand overcoming shipping obstacles with great communication.
+The brand knew delivery would take longer than usual over the 2021 holiday season, so it sent multiple cross-channel reminders about delivery time, gave frequent delivery and shipment updates after purchases, and stayed true to its brand promise by offering different ways to gift the couch when it wasn’t able to be delivered by Christmas day.

 Clear and consistent communication becomes even more important in this new age of convenience-based commerce.
 As your brand adapts to meet consumers where they are, make sure your communication strategy does the same.
 A few great ways to do this on your commerce site are to:

 As you stay true to your brand values, it’s also important to create a place for consumers to engage with your brand as their authentic self.
 Authenticity from both the brand and the consumer builds a stronger relationship on both ends.
-A couple great ways that brands are creating communities for their audience are through Instagram subscriptions with influencers and Patreon/ Buy Me A Coffee subscription.
+A couple great ways that brands are creating communities for their audience are through Instagram subscriptions with influencers and Patreon subscriptions.
 It creates a safe space where everyone has opted into the conversation and, on top of that, they get exclusive access to your brand.